-There was hardly anyone about, but half way up we were disturbed by a sudden movement and watched as a large tortoise ran past us and into the undergrowth.
+There was hardly anyone about, but half way up I was disturbed by a sudden movement and watched as a large tortoise ran past me and into the undergrowth.

 Then there were the panoramic views.
 Right over the city, to the Acropolis and across the sea towards the Peloponnese.

 This is a place of legends.
 Lycabettus means “hill of wolves” and it is said that wolves once roamed the slopes, protected by the goddess Athena.
-But the most famous story concerns Athena herself, who was carrying a massive rock to the Acropolis with the intention of building herself a temple that would reach up to the sky.
+However, the most famous story concerns Athena herself and the creation of the hill.
+The legend is that she was carrying a massive rock to the Acropolis with the intention of building herself a temple that would reach up to the sky.
 But on the way she was disturbed by two ravens and dropped the rock, so creating Mount Lycabettus.

 Still, I had found the church, enjoyed the views and given my legs a good workout.
 And I had met a tortoise along the way.
 I couldn’t ask for more than that!